nlitz88/ratbot/README.md

  > What even are "intents?"

- Give [discordpy's page on these](https://discordpy.readthedocs.io/en/stable/intents.html) a read over, they offer a good explanation.
+ Discordpy explains this really well [in there documentation](https://discordpy.readthedocs.io/en/stable/intents.html).
 In short, an intent is basically a group of different Discord events that you can have your bot subscribe/listen to.
+ <br></br>

 ## 2. Running the ratbot container with your unique bot token
 Now that you have a token for your unique "bot user," you can spin up the ratbot code to power your unique bot!